 If you are being asked to pay (or have paid) significant legal costs which you believe may have arisen as a result of a mistake made by your solicitor, the most appropriate course for you might be to pursue a claim (or counterclaim) for professional negligence.

-As professional negligence solicitors we would be happy to discuss this option with you, free of charge or commitment, as part of an initial consultation.
-If this would be helpful to you, please feel free to contact us on 0800 195 4983 or by email at mail@pnclegal.com.
+As professional negligence solicitors we would be happy to discuss this option with you as part of an initial consultation, if those fees and/or any related losses exceed £100,000.
+If this would be helpful to you, please complete our Contact Form or email us at mail@pnclegal.com.

 At PNC Legal there is much more than just the fact that we specialise exclusively in resolving claims for professional negligence that sets us apart from most other solicitors.